cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   target variable to the other operand.
 * All set instructions assigning a variable to itself (e.g. `set x x`) are removed.

-If the optimization level is `aggressive`, the following additional expressions are handled:
+If the optimization level is `advanced`, the following additional expressions are handled:

 * If the `@constant` in a `sensor var @constant @id` instruction is a known item, liquid, block or unit constant, the Mindustry's ID of the objects is looked up and the instruction is replaced by `set var <id>`, where ID is a